neos/fusion-form/Documentation/FusionForm.rst

 - Render hidden `__identity` fields for all fields that are bound to properties of persisted objects.
 - Render hidden `empty` fields for `checkbox` and `submit[multiple]` fields make sure unselected values are send to the controller.

-:data: (mixed) The data-structure the form is bound to.
+:data: (mixed, defaults to `Neos.Fusion:DataStructure`) The data the form is bound to.
 Can contain objects, scalar and nested values.
 :action: (string, defaults to `Neos.Fusion:UriBuilder`)
 :method: (string, defaults to 'post')
 :enctype: (string, defaults to 'multipart/form-data')
-:request: (\Neos\Flow\Mvc\ActionRequest, defaults to the current request in the fusion context) The action request object the form is rendered for.
+:request: (\Neos\Flow\Mvc\ActionRequest, defaults to the current `request` in the fusion context) The action request object the form is rendered for.
-:fieldnamePrefix: (string, defauklt to the argumentNamespace of the `request`) The prefix for all fieldnames in this form.
+:fieldnamePrefix: (string, defaults to the `argumentNamespace` of the `request`) The prefix for all fieldnames in this form.

 :content: (string) The content of the form.
 This can be any html that contains form fields.
 Usually this is defined via afx.
 :id: (string) The id-attribute for the form-tag.